 Matrix organizational chart is composed of functional departments and the project teams for completing some temporary tasks.
 It’s a double tunnel command system.
 People have different roles and report to multiple managers.
 For example, when a project team wants to develop a new product, they will need to use personnel from the functional departments, such as engineering, research, and marketing.
-The personnel are under command of both the project team and their own departments.
+The personnel is under command of both the project team and their own departments.

-It’s easy to allocate resources between functional units and projects.
+- It’s easy to allocate resources between functional units and projects.
 Functional units focus on managing employees in their field, while project teams can focus on achieving the goals of a specific project.

-Employees in functional departments are very skilled in their specialized fields.
+- Employees in functional departments are very skilled in their specialized fields.
 All experts from various functional areas are ready to be in position whenever project teams need supports.

-Since the matrix combines two communities together, employees have opportunities to learn from each other and grown their career.
+- Since the matrix combines two communities together, employees have opportunities to learn from each other and grown their career.
 It allows employees to create a more cooperative working environment, so as to make the organization more integrated.
 Therefore, the project team can better handle difficult issues and complex challenges.

-Unfixed location of the members may lead to temporary weak responsibility.
+- Unfixed location of the members may lead to temporary weak responsibility.

-Employee may have high workload because additional project work will be added in addition to their regular work.
+- Employees may have high workload because additional project work will be added in addition to their regular work.

-As they use mutual resources, it’s easy to cause conflict when the resource is in shortage.
+- As they use mutual resources, it’s easy to cause conflict when the resource is in shortage.
 They need to define the priorities in advance.

 - There will be a large overhead cost due to the excessive paperwork and information collection.